-And unlike traditional chemotherapy that makes cancer patients tired and sick, newer drug therapies will make you feel better and able to get back to what you love.
+And unlike traditional chemotherapy which makes cancer patients tired and sick, newer drug therapies will make you feel better and able to get back to what you love.

 UVA Cancer Center Specialists in Multiple Myeloma Treatment

-At UVA, you’ll find experts who focus almost exclusively on patients facing the full spectrum of plasma cell disorders, including:
+At UVA Health, you’ll find experts who focus almost exclusively on patients facing the full spectrum of plasma cell disorders, including:

 - Multiple myeloma

 - Smoldering multiple myeloma — precancerous condition that can lead to myeloma

 - Monoclonal gammopathy of undetermined significance (MGUS) — this isn’t cancer but can lead to cancer

 At our nationally designated cancer center, you’ll find: